keeganosler/reactify-player/README.md

 # reactify-player
 This is a Spotify web player app created using React and Spotify's web API.
+To access the online version, click [here](https://keeganosler.github.io/reactify-player).

 ## Instructions
 To use this app you will need to have a Spotify account (free or premium) in order to obtain the Spotify access token needed to use the web player.
 It will look like the following: